STMicroelectronics/lsm6dso16is-rs/examples/ispu_norm_stm32f401re/README.md

 This example demonstrates how to configure and read **ISPU (Intelligent Sensor Processing Unit)** normalization data from the **LSM6DSO16IS** inertial measurement unit (IMU) sensor using an **STM32F401RE** microcontroller board.
 The ISPU block is a programmable core embedded in the sensor that processes raw accelerometer and gyroscope data to provide normalized outputs and other advanced processing results.

-The program loads a predefined ISPU configuration (UCF file), initializes the sensor, and continuously reads normalized data samples upon interrupt, outputting the results via UART.
+The program loads a predefined ISPU configuration (JSON file), initializes the sensor, and continuously reads normalized data samples upon interrupt, outputting the results via UART.

 ---